Feature Photo: Randy Miramontez / Shutterstock.com

 #3 – Say You Love Me

-#2 – Sara
+# 2 – Sara

 Stevie Nicks wrote “Sara” for Tusk in 1979.
 It was the second single, which provided the studio album with a fair amount of momentum.
-After all, it surged to the number 7 position on the Billboard Hot 100.
+After all, it surged to number 7 on the Billboard Hot 100.
 Moreover, it was a Top 20 hit in a slew of countries.
 There is more than one story about how “Sara” came to be.
 The songwriter herself has said that some of the inspiration came from her friend, Sara, who married Mick Fleetwood.
 Besides this, her ex-boyfriend Don Henley also said that their unborn child would have been named Sara, which met with partial agreement from Nicks.
 In any case, Nicks used her piercing vocals to excellent effect on the song, thus enabling her to tug at the heartstrings in a way that few singers ever manage.

 #1 – Landslide